 However, the truth is, with so many websites competing for the top spot on Google, the competition has become fierce across all industries.
 For a small business that is yet to invest in SEO, it can prove to be time-consuming and expensive to effectively optimize a website and rank it higher unless you work with a digital marketing company like ours that specializes in SEO.

 Also, Google is known to update its algorithm from time to time, so the tactics that worked for you in the past may not be relevant today.
 The whole SEO game can be fast paced and difficult for your small business if you don’t take the right steps.

 While SEO is an amazing way to generate more sales and get higher quality leads, the fact is, you can end up wasting your time and money in the wrong place if you’re not careful and don’t have a professional guiding you in this adventure.

-Gone are the days when you could simply outsource your SEO to someone in Philippines and have them create a spammy linking strategy to rank your pages for your targeted keywords.
+Gone are the days when you could simply outsource your SEO and have them create a spammy linking strategy to rank your pages for your targeted keywords.
 That is not the kind of cheap SEO you should be aiming for.
 Instead, you need to use cheap SEO strategies that are easy on your wallet and at the same time help you get in the good books of Google.

 For example, take a look at these tactics:

 - Increase Page Loading Speed